Abortion Pill

 If you’re under 18, North Carolina requires parental consent for an abortion, or a judicial bypass.
 You do not need parental consent for a pregnancy test, an ultrasound, or to talk through your options with our medical staff.

-What Happens If You Come See Us?
+What Happens If You Come To See Us?

 Walking through our door doesn’t lock you into anything.
 Here’s what an appointment looks like: